ianmilligan1/UW-Planner-Reimagined/README.md

 # UW Planner Reimagined

 A modern, responsive web application for managing university annual planning initiatives.
 Built as a proof of concept for modernising the University of Waterloo's legacy UW Planner Annual Plan interface.
+This is mostly just Ian having fun.

 ## Tech Stack